-For those living in cold winter regions where walking outside is out of the question, here are some ideas: dig through your old VHS or DVD collections and pull out a Pilates, yoga or Jazzercise workout.
+For those living in cold wintery regions where walking outside is challenging, here are some ideas: dig through your old VHS (what?) or DVD collections and pull out a Pilates, yoga, or jazzercise workout.
 If you have cable or satellite TV, surf through stations to find a workout channel.
-Yoga is great because you can stretch, relax, and minimize tension.
+Yoga is a great fitness activity because you can stretch, relax, and minimize tension.

-Speaking of dust, pull your stationary bike or cardio machine out of the garage and start using it.
-If you feel that belonging to a gym is what you need, then by all means, go join or upgrade your membership.
+Speaking of dust, rescue that lonely stationary bike or cardio machine sitting in your garage and start using it.
+If you feel that belonging to a gym is what you need, I encourage you to join or upgrade your membership.
 The New Years’ deals will be around for a few more weeks.
-If your gym is too crowded, consider going at times/days not in prime-time.
-Early morning workouts are great, because you can get it out of the way, shower and head to work.
+If your gym is too crowded, consider going at times/days that are not in the traditional prime time.
+Early morning workouts are a great option because you can get it out of the way, shower, and head to work.
 But make sure you commit to going.

 Do Not Start a Diet

 One of the common mistakes we make when starting diets is that we approach food as something NOT to eat or enjoy.
-Of course, we all need to eat more nutritious foods and cut down on calories.
+Of course, most of us need to eat more nutritious foods and cut down on calories.
 Rather than sink our money into diets that will stop working once we stop buying/eating the food, make a list of foods YOU do enjoy.